First Degree Promoting Gambling

-When one graduates, it is universally accepted as a good thing.
-Having said that, your criminal lawyer or New York gambling defense attorney will certainly tell you that should you “graduate” from a Second Degree Promoting Gambling investigation or arrest to a First Degree Promoting Grambling investigation, arrest or indictment, your predicament has gone from bad to worse.
-In fact, unlike New York Penal Law 225.05, Promoting Gambling in the First Degree, New York Penal Law 225.10, is a class “E” felony.
-Not only can a felony conviction result in the loss of many rights we all take for granted and derail certifications, licenses and legal status in the United States, but at the time of sentencing a judge can send a defendant to prison for four years even without any prior contact with the criminal justice system.
+When one graduates, goes to the next level, or raises their degree, it is universally accepted as a good thing.
+Having said that, your criminal lawyer or New York gambling crimes defense attorney will certainly tell you that should you “graduate” from a Second Degree Promoting Gambling investigation or arrest to a First Degree Promoting Grambling investigation, arrest or, even worse, indictment, your predicament has gone from bad to potentially horrendous.
+In fact, unlike misdemeanor Second Degree Promoting Gambling, New York Penal Law 225.05, Promoting Gambling in the First Degree, New York Penal Law 225.10, is a class “E” felony.
+Not only can a felony conviction result in the loss of many rights we all take for granted and derail certifications, licenses and legal status in the United States, at the time of sentencing a judge can send a you to prison for four years even without any prior contact with the criminal justice system.
+Your take home from this reality, among many, should be quite obvious.
+When charged with a felony gambling crime in New York City, Westchester County, Rockland County or elsewhere in the Hudson Valley, and whether prosecuted by an Assistant District Attorney or an Assistant NYS Attorney General, you are not merely fighting to protect your name, future and rights, but your freedom from incarceration.

 - Second Degree Promoting Gambling: New York Penal Law 225.05